rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The syntax `PATTERNS => RESULT_EXPRESSION` is called a "match arm", or simply "arm".

-Patterns can match atomic values, like integers or characters; they can also match user-defined symbolic data, defined via `enum`.
+Patterns can match simple values like integers or characters; they can also match user-defined symbolic data, defined via `enum`.

 The below code demonstrates generating the next guess (poorly) in a number